FOR IMMEDIATE RELEASE:

 For Further Information:

-Children's Hospital Boston is home to the world's largest research enterprise based at a pediatric medical center, where its discoveries have benefited both children and adults for over 100 years.
-More than 500 scientists, including seven members of the National Academy of Sciences, nine members of the Institute of Medicine and 10 members of the Howard Hughes Medical Institute comprise Children's research community.
-Founded in 1869 as a 20-bed hospital for children, Children's Hospital Boston today is a 300-bed comprehensive center for pediatric and adolescent health care grounded in the values of excellence in patient care and sensitivity to the complex needs and diversity of children and families.
-It is also the primary pediatric teaching affiliate of Harvard Medical School.
+Children's Hospital Boston is the nation's premier pediatric medical center.
+Founded in 1869 as a 20-bed hospital for children, today it is a 300-bed comprehensive center for pediatric and adolescent health care grounded in the values of excellence in patient care and sensitivity to the complex needs and diversity of children and families.
+Children's Hospital is the primary pediatric teaching hospital for Harvard Medical School, home to the world's leading pediatric research enterprise, and the largest provider of health care to the children of Massachusetts.
 For more information about the hospital visit: www.childrenshospital.org.